andredtr/pomodoro-roulette/README.md

 # Pomodoro Roulette

 A simple Pomodoro timer with a roulette wheel to select tasks.
-Mostly created by Codex.
+Created using Codex from OpenAI.

 ## Live Demo
 https://pomodo-roulette.netlify.app/